nstonesplunk/cumulostrata/metrics-splunk-tf/README.md

 # Stackdriver Metrics to Splunk Terraform Automation
 ### Summary
 This template will send Stackdriver Metrics to Splunk using the HTTP Event Collector (HEC) method.
 Which metrics are sent are determined by a provided list of Stackdriver metrics on template deployment.
 This template has a configurable trigger time and the default sending interval is every 5 minutes.
+A retry Pub/Sub topic and associated retry Cloud Function is included in in this template.

 ### Prerequisites
 * Install [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)